ThingLabsIo/ThingLabsIo.github.io/pages/workshop/full-day-windows/06-storing-displaying-data.md

 In this lab you will build a data pipeline that captures the data coming into IoT Hub and persists it using Azure storage.
 You will then connect a website to Azure and retreive the data for display in a browser.

 // TODO - Ivan

+# Conclusion &amp; Next Steps
+Congratulations!

+1. ?
+2. ?
+3. ?

+In the [next lab][nextlab] you will modify the web application to include a capability to send a Cloud-to-Device (C2D) message.

+<a class="radius button small" href="{{ site.url }}/workshop/full-day-windows/sending-c2d-messages/">Go to 'Sending Cloud-to-Device (C2D) Messages' ›</a>

+[nextlab]: ../sending-c2d-messages/